alohamask/alohamask.org/content/volunteer.md

 ---
-date: "2020-03-26"
+date: "2020-03-27"
-title: "Volunteering"
+title: "Volunteer"
 ---

 ### Sewing

-We need people who have available thread and sewing machines who are able to:
+We need people who have available thread and sewing machines who are able to do the following:

 1. Receive materials already pre-cut for sewing
 2. Assemble and sew masks specifically according to the provided pattern and instructions